mulinlab/CHANCE/README.md

 - Oncotree file

     The oncotree file columns include submitted_donor_id, oncotree_detail_ID and oncotree_main_tissue.
 An example of oncotree file is ./input_example/sample_oncotree.txt.
 The predictable oncotree list in ./data/Predictable_oncotree_term.xlsx.
-If the cancer type were mapped to oncotree_main_tissue, but can't map to oncotree_detail_ID, the oncotree_main_tissue was filled with oncotree_detail_ID.
+If the cancer type were mapped to oncotree_main_tissue, but can't map to oncotree_detail_ID, the oncotree_detail_ID was filled with oncotree_main_tissue.

 Running CHANCE